 Moira is a support hero and a healer, but her entire kit is based on duality.

 For Moira, healing and damage-dealing go, literally, hand-in-hand.
 She heals out of her left hand and deals damage out of her right hand.
 She needs to deal damage to continue to heal.
 Dealing damage also has a lifesteal ability, so she can heal herself.

-Her abilities all work together in concert, and learning to handle her give-and-take is what makes the difference in mastering her.
+Her abilities all work together in concert and learning to handle her give-and-take is what makes the difference in mastering her.

 When healing, Moira has a visual indicator as to how much of the ability she has left.
 When the ability is fully drained, she can no longer heal.
 It will slowly regenerate over time, but the best way to “reload” her healing is to deal damage.

-In order for Moira to heal, she must do damage eventually.
+For Moira to heal, she must do damage eventually.
 Her healing ability will run out quickly, so dealing damage in between healing allies is an absolute necessity.
 Her alternate fire has no cooldown, so there’s no penalty for dealing damage whenever you can.